func-vehicle/zm_bgb_machine/README.md

 ```

 ### Placing the Prefabs in Radiant
 Open the Prefab Browser, and then navigate to the folder you placed the prefabs in earlier.
 There are two prefabs available.
-One is vending_bgb_fix_struct.map,
+One is vending_bgb_machine_struct.map,
-and the other is vending_bgb_fix_initial_struct.map.
+and the other is vending_bgb_machine_initial_struct.map.
 The initial struct designates that Gobblegum machine as an initial spot.
 Initial spots have priority in being
 chosen over non-initial spots at the start of a game if a limited number of machines are set to be active.

 Drag one of them onto your map to place it.
 Unfortunately there is still no preview model for the machine, so use the slanted top of the clip brush to orient the